anomaly/gallagher/SQL.md

 ### Result Order

-At this stage we support the defaults as defined by Shillelagh.
+At this stage we support the defaults as defined by Shillelagh and allow the user to order results by any of the fields in the DTO.

+The CC API does provide a `sort` query parameter that can be used to sort the results.
+Where possible we should use this parameter to avoid local computation costs.
+Note also the use of `-id` the negative sign to sort in descending order.

 ### Offset and Limit